Get Started with Oracle Linux Automation Manager

 olam2-inv-hosts

 The page displays a list of hosts that are associated with the inventory.
-The message No Hosts Found appears on a newly created inventory until adding the first host.
+The message No Hosts Found appears on a newly created inventory until you add the first host.

 7. Click the Add button.